EinLinuus/gridwave/README.md

 ---

-# gridwave: Lightweight and animated JS filterable grid
+# Lightweight and animated JS filterable grid

 > Notice: gridwave is still in early development and might not be suitable for production use.
 Use at your own risk.
 > If you *do* use gridwave in a project and run into any issues, please let me know by opening an issue.
 Thank you! 💚